SoftwareWizard/TeaForResource/README.md

 ## The Problem

 Microsoft provides Resource Files (\*.resx) for holding language dependent strings and Visual Studio automatically generates resource class files.
 With these generated files you can easily access language dependent strings.
-But if you have to share your language dependent strings over network boundaries you mostly need to transfer individual resource keys as a *Magic string*.
+But if you have to share your language dependent strings over network boundaries you mostly need to transfer individual resource keys as a *magic string*.
 This is error prone and annoying in case of type errors.
 In order to ship arround this problem you can create a static class, thats holds your resource keys and provides you with *intellisense*.
 But it is a lot of work for creating and maintaining this class.

 With **TeaForResource** you can automatically generate this static class and other useful files (e.g. typescript) for your purpose.